coyoteclan/codlinux/README.md

 - You can remove the remembered game from codlinux.cfg.
 For example,
   ![Screenshot_2025-04-21_16-41-01](https://github.com/user-attachments/assets/144e615d-1fc0-484e-8730-213c59df2699)
 - For safety reasons, the wine prefix folder should be created **before** setting in CoDLinux
-- You can only check for updates 60 times per day
+- You can only check for updates 60 times per hour

 ## Todo
 - Verify the game exe (version)